-Pahalgam militant attack: PM Modi cuts short Saudi trip, lands in Delhi
+Pahalgam terror attack: PM Modi cuts short Saudi visit, lands in Delhi

 Of those who died, six were from Maharashtra, three each from Gujarat and Karnataka, two from West Bengal, and one each from Jammu and Kashmir, Madhya Pradesh, Haryana, Uttarakhand, Uttar Pradesh, Bihar, Chandigarh, Andhra Pradesh, Arunachal Pradesh, Odisha and Kerala.
 One of those who died was from Nepal.

+Some of the victims were asked by the attackers to identify themselves by name and religion, a police official, who declined to be identified, told Scroll.

-This is the first major terrorist attack targeting civilians in Kashmir since the Centre revoked Jammu and Kashmir’s special status in 2019.
+This is the first major terrorist attack targeting civilians in Kashmir since the Union government revoked Jammu and Kashmir’s special status in 2019.

 Political parties and religious leaders in Jammu and Kashmir called for a complete shutdown on Wednesday to protest the militant attack.

-Kashmir’s chief cleric and Hurriyat Conference leader Mirwaiz Umar Farooq on Tuesday asked the people of Jammu and Kashmir to participate in the shut down “in support and solidarity with the bereaved families of those killed”.
+Kashmir’s chief cleric and Hurriyat Conference leader Mirwaiz Umar Farooq on Tuesday asked the people of the Union Territory to participate in the shut down “in support and solidarity with the bereaved families of those killed”.

 Former Jammu and Kashmir Chief Minister Mehbooba Mufti extended her support to the strike saying: “I appeal all Kashmiris to unite in solidarity to support this bandh as a mark of respect for the innocent lives lost in the brutal assault in Pahalgam.
 This isn’t just an attack on a select few – it is an attack on all of us.”